FlutterFlow/flutterflow-documentation/docs/resources/data-representation/global-properties.md

 ![global-properties.avif](../imgs/global-properties.avif)

 :::note
-Global properties are FlutterFlow supported.
+Global properties are provided by FlutterFlow.
 You can't create one by yourself.
 :::

 ## List of Global Properties